CSCfi/rstudio-daki/README.md

 In addition to opehshift Dockerfile mentioned above, other "*rstudio-daki.dockerfile*" is also included to generate a docker image that can be deployed on cPouta environment where users usually have previlized access rights.
 The image thus generated however may not be compatible either in openshift or notebooks enviroment.

 ### Deployment of rstudio-daki on Rahti *via* commandline
-Original openshift template (i.e., *rstudio-template.yaml*) was renamed as *rstudio-daki-shiny-template.yaml* to deploy rstudio-daki on Rahti container cloud.
+Please use *rstudio-daki-shiny-template.yaml* file to deploy rstudio-daki on Rahti container cloud as shown below:

-Please use the following openshift command to deploy rstudio-daki server on Rahti:

 * *oc process -f rstudio-daki-shiny-template.yaml -p NAME="application-name" -p USERNAME="your-username" -p PASSWORD="your-password" | oc apply -f -*